any-docs/css/content/reference/properties/background-repeat/index.md

 The property accepts a comma-separated list of two [`<repeat-style>`](#values) keyterms, or one keyterm as a shorthand for the two values.
 When two values are provided, the first value defines the horizontal repetition behavior and the second value defines the vertical behavior.
 Property values can be used to repeat only horizontally, vertically, or not at all.

 The default value is `repeat repeat`.
 With this value, the background image maintains its intrinsic {{glossary("aspect ratio")}}, repeating both horizontally and vertically to cover the entire background paint area, with edge images being clipped to the size of the element.
-Which edges clipped depends on the value of the corresponding {{cssxref("background-position")}} value.
-How many times they are repeated and how much the images on the edges are clipped depends on the size of the background painting area and the corresponding {{cssxref("background-size")}} value.
+Which edges clipped depends on the value of the corresponding `background-position` value.
+How many times they are repeated and how much the images on the edges are clipped depends on the size of the background painting area and the corresponding `background-size` value.

 The repeating images can be evenly spaced apart, ensuring the repeated image maintains its aspect ratio without being clipped.
 With the `space` value, if the background paint area has a different aspect ratio than the image or does not otherwise have a size that is a multiple of the background size in either direction, there will be areas not covered by the background image.